garywill/linux-router/README.md

 ### Use as transparent proxy for VirtualBox

-On VirtualBox's global settings, create a host-only network `vboxnet5` with DHCP disabled.
+In VirtualBox's global settings, create a host-only network `vboxnet5` with DHCP disabled.

 ```
 sudo lnxrouter -i vboxnet5 --tp 9040 --dns 9053